 Members of CarPE (pictured above from left to right: Mei-Sing Ong, Yuhree Kim, and Christine Leopold) attended a two-day training workshop sponsored by OptumLabs.
 This hands-on, intensive bootcamp focused on the applied uses of the OptumLabs data asset and how to use it to maximize research opportunities and insights.
 Researchers received in-depth training, met members of the OptumLabs team, and discussed study design and how to best select a research view to answer different research questions.

-Join DPM postdoc Melanie Kornides, ScD, MPH, MS, BSN, as she practices for upcoming job talks.
+Postdoctoral Research Fellow Melanie Kornides, ScD, MPH, MS, BSN, pictured above, practiced for upcoming job talks at a DPM Brown Bag Seminar.
 Dr. Kornides is a postdoctoral research fellow in DPM’s Center for Healthcare Research in Pediatrics (CHeRP) and the Center for Cancer Policy and Program Evaluation (CarPE).
 She is currently applying for research faculty positions.
 She brings over 10 years of clinical practice experience as a registered nurse and family nurse practitioner to her research program in cancer prevention and primary care for children and adolescents.
 On September 21st, Dr. Kornides, will present her talk, “Cancer prevention in pediatrics: Lessons Learned from HPV Vaccination in the U.S.” Talk Description: Healthcare provider communication is among the most effective means of improving uptake of cancer preventive services, such as HPV vaccination.
 However, many pediatric and family practice providers report barriers when recommending the HPV vaccine to parents and patients.
-This presentation will provide an overview of HPV vaccination for U.S. adolescents, with a focus on provider communication with vaccine hesitant parents.
-Directions for future precision health research through the use of data science to inform tailored strategies for improving HPV vaccination coverage among different population subgroups will also be discussed.
+This presentation provides an overview of HPV vaccination for U.S. adolescents, with a focus on provider communication with vaccine hesitant parents.
+Directions for future precision health research through the use of data science to inform tailored strategies for improving HPV vaccination coverage among different population subgroups is also discussed.